sayad-mallllek/pos-next/README.md

   - User registration (signup) with validation
   - Secure login with credentials
   - Password hashing using bcryptjs
-  - Session management with NextAuth.js
+  - Session management with HTTP-only cookies
   - Protected routes and server-side authentication

 - ✅ **Database Management**